-- (1) Determined in accordance with Financial Accounting Standards Board Statement No. 95.
-See Consolidated Statements of Cash Flows incorporated by reference into the accompanying prospectus. - (2) Defined by the National Association of Real Estate Investment Trusts ("NAREIT") as income available for common shareholders before depreciation and amortization of real estate assets and before extraordinary items and significant non-recurring events plus or minus losses or gains on sale of real estate.
+Determined in accordance with Financial Accounting Standards Board Statement No. 95.
+See Consolidated Statements of Cash Flows incorporated by reference in the accompanying prospectus.
+Defined by the National Association of Real Estate Investment Trusts

+- (2) Defined by the National Association of Real Estate Investment Trusts ("NAREIT") as income available for common shareholders before depreciation and amortization of real estate assets and before extraordinary items and significant non-recurring events plus or minus losses or gains on sale of real estate.
 Funds from operations differs from net cash provided by operating activities primarily because funds from operations does not include changes in operating assets and liabilities.
-Funds from operations is a supplemental measure of performance that does not replace net income as a measure of performance or net cash provided by operating activities as a measure of liquidity. - (3) For purposes of computing this ratio, earnings consist of income before gain (loss) on sale of real estate and extraordinary item plus fixed charges. - (4) Fixed charges consist of interest on borrowed funds (including capitalized interest), amortization of debt discount and expenses and the portion of rent expense representing an interest factor.
+Funds from operations is a supplemental measure of performance that does not replace net income as a measure of performance or net cash provided by operating activities as a measure of liquidity. - (3) For purposes of computing this ratio, earnings consist of income before gain (loss) on sale of real estate plus fixed charges. - (4) Fixed charges consist of interest on borrowed funds (including capitalized interest), amortization of debt discount and expenses and the portion of rent expense representing an interest factor.